Lens Execution Environment (LEE)

 - Applies modifications to generate f(ePI)

-- Returns result to Focusing Manager
+- Returns FHIR-compliant resource to caller

 Execution Modes